Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 #### Features:
+- Admin can login to kitchen portal
 - Order queue (filtered by order type)
 - Itemized breakdown per order
-- Inventory deductions as orders are made
-- Alerts when inventory is low
+- Ingredient inventory tracking is not integrated with order processing in this phase
+- Admin can edit menu (out of scope)
+-

 ---